quicwg/base-drafts/draft-ietf-quic-transport.md

 ### New Transport Parameters {#new-transport-parameters}

 New transport parameters can be used to negotiate new protocol behavior.
 An endpoint MUST ignore transport parameters that it does not support.
-Absence of a transport parameter therefore disables any optional protocol feature that is negotiated using the parameter.
-As described in {{transport-parameter-grease}}, some identifiers are reserved in order to exercise this requirement.
+The absence of a transport parameter therefore disables any optional protocol feature that is negotiated using the parameter.
+As described in
+{{transport-parameter-grease}}, some identifiers are reserved in order to exercise this requirement.

 A client that does not understand a transport parameter can discard it and attempt 0-RTT on subsequent connections.
 However, if the client adds support for a discarded transport parameter, it risks violating the constraints that the transport parameter establishes if it attempts 0-RTT.
 New transport parameters can avoid this problem by setting a default of the most conservative value.
-Clients can avoid this problem by remembering all parameters, even ones not currently supported.
+Clients can avoid this problem by remembering all parameters, even those not currently supported.

 New transport parameters can be registered according to the rules in
 {{iana-transport-parameters}}.